Chromecast / Google Nest and your privacy

 - Playback quality.
 This gives us information about the number of rebuffers and playback resolution of media streams so that we can identify performance issues in either our infrastructure or our media partners’ systems.

 - Wi-Fi stability.
 This tells us about the stability and quality of your device’s Wi-Fi network connection.

 - Communication errors.
 This gives us helpful information about how reliably your device is communicating with our media and control servers.

 - Setup success rates.
 This tells us how well our setup process is working, along with diagnostic information to help understand any errors that may occur.

 - Discovery success rates.
 This tells us how reliably Cast-enabled apps can discover Chromecast and Google Home devices on your local network, along with helpful details about any errors that might be causing the failures.

-- Sound and mic quality metrics.
+- Sound quality metrics.
 This tells us how well our Google Home Smart Sound features are working, along with statistics around volume settings and microphone health.
-Google Home Hub emits ultrasonic pulses from the speaker to perform microphone diagnostics.

 - Device hardware diagnostics.
 This gives us insight into the memory and CPU on the device and how they affect device performance.

 - Assistant interactions.
-On Google Assistant speakers, like Google Home, we collect the number of Assistant interactions and how quickly they are answered by our servers.
+On Google Assistant speakers, such as Google Home, we collect the number of Assistant interactions and how quickly they are answered by our servers.

 - Hardware interactions.
-On Google Assistant speakers, like Google Home, we collect hardware interaction counts (taps, button presses) to understand how users are using our devices and to monitor for reliability.
+On Google Assistant speakers, such as Google Home, we collect hardware interaction counts (taps, button presses) to understand how users are using our devices, and to monitor for reliability.

 - Media sessions.
 We collect the number and lengths of media playback sessions, and what media applications are used.
 We do not collect the specific content being played, although the media service provider may do this.